Skip to main content

 Lakeland Park Neighborhood Association

-Neighborhood Liaison - Major Reed Baer, Deputy Chief of Police
+Neighborhood Liaison: Reed Baer, Chief of Police